 For online bookings you should receive a confirmation email confirming details on the same day.
 Further to this, and for those bookings made over the phone, a confirmation invoice is sent out 7-10 working days after making the booking.
 Your itinerary, including flight tickets, hotel voucher, etc, is usually only issued two weeks prior to departure.
 Please note that many of our scheduled flights now operate an e-ticket system - where this is the case no actual tickets will be sent out, however the airline reference number will be included in your itinerary.

 If you have not received any of these documents within the time-scales outlined above, or if you have any other questions relating to documentation, please call 0808 159 7247.

 Passport and visa requirements for British Citizens

 All citizens of the United Kingdom and the Republic of Ireland require a 10 year passport (valid for six months after completion of any journey).
 Infants and children must also have their own passport with a photograph.
 If you are 16 or over and haven't yet got a passport, our recommendation is that you should apply for one at least six weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and from October 2006 will ask you to attend an interview in order to do this.

 Visas may be required, depending on your destination - it is your responsibility to check the latest requirements with the appropriate authority before travelling.
-Nationals of other countries should check entry requirements with the relevant Embassy or High Commission.
+Nationals of other countries should check entry requirements with the relevant embassy.

 All travellers to Australia, other than Australian and New Zealand citizens, require a visa or approval to travel and enter Australia.